syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ## Programmatic selection

-The TreeViewAdv allows to select the items programmatically using both `SelectedItem` and `SelectedItems` property.
+TreeViewAdv allows to select the items programmatically using both `SelectedItem` and `SelectedItems` property.

 ### SelectedItem